 Where can our translations be used?

 Since we follow the UK government’s guidelines for our certifications, they are ideal for use within the UK.
 This works well since a very high proportion of the requests we get are for use with the UK government itself.
 Certified translations for use outside the UK are a bit more complicated.
 Very often embassies abroad (certainly British embassies), foreign government bodies and universities and similar institutions will accept UK certification without problems, but we can’t guarantee this and we suggest you send the requesting authority one of our example translations (or this link) to check before placing your order with us.
 Certain countries have very strict rules about certification of translations and we don't recommend you use translations certified according to UK government guidelines there.
 However, we do have many contacts in the translation industry, and can always reach out to the suitable freelancer in order to get just what you need.
 We now have locally registered certified translators in all EU countries along with many others outside of Europe, so we can provide country-specific certified translations easily and quickly.
 These translations may be a little more expensive than our standard UK service.
-Whatever you need it’s always worth asking, as we can almost always find the right translator for your needs thanks to our very large global network of experienced and qualified freelancers.
+Whatever you need, it’s always worth asking, at Certified Translation UK can almost always find the right translator for your needs thanks to our very large global network of experienced and qualified freelancers.

-First of all, we’ll need you to email us a copy of the original document you need translating.
+First of all, we’ll need you to email us a copy of the original document or certificate you need translating.
 If you only have it in paper form, then a scan or good quality photo is fine.
 Once we’ve seen it, we’ll be able to give you a fixed quote.
 You’ll be given the option of receiving a digital version or having both a digital and a hard copy created and sent out to you.
 We offer a £10 discount if you go for the first option.
 The digital version is usually fine for most purposes, you can just print it out yourself and it covers all the requirements of the UK government guidelines for certified translations, although certain organisations do request a physical stamp and/or hand-signed signature, so it’s best to check with the requesting body.

 We’re confident that you won’t receive a cheaper quote elsewhere, but if you do, just send us the details (price, company or translator name and contact details) and we promise to beat it.
 If you’re happy with our quote, we’ll provide you with our banking and/or PayPal details for payment.
 We also now have the capacity to accept payment by credit card.
 Once we receive payment we will go ahead with the translation right away.
 The vast majority of the requests we receive are for certificates of up to a few pages in length, and for these we aim to have your translation ready within 24 hours.
 Bigger jobs will obviously take us a bit longer, but we still aim for a speedy service.
 Once the translation has been completed, we’ll send you the draft version by email to check that you are happy with it.
 If you’d like to suggest any amendments, we can go ahead and make them at this point.